Identification of Technical Design Constraints and Considerations for Transmission Grid Expansion Planning Projects: Identified technical constraints

 Based on the Belgian~\cite{ELIA_PEI} and Danish~\cite{Bornholm,DKislands} proposed EEHs projects, six main building blocks and their components are distinguished.
 Note that the dimensions of the elements are taken from publicly available sources~\cite{DTU} and are related to components that have yet to reach maturity in most of the cases.
-While, the dimensions of each network component can be different depending on its manufacturer, an estimate of the dimension ratios between the several components is displayed in Fig.~\ref{fig:AC_DC_coupling}.
-For new EEH projects, the dimensions of the different building blocks can be used as input for a knapsack problem~\cite{knapsack} aimed at installing the best combination of EEH's building blocks based on the requirements of a maximum power capacity for a given space or minimizing the EEH space for a given power capacity. \begin{itemize} \item{\textbf{Wind collection}: collection point of the AC cables transferring power from the Offshore Wind Farm (OWF) to the EEH and AC infrastructure to raise the AC Medium Voltage (MV) from the OWF (32 kV, 66 kV or possibly 132 kV in the future) to High Voltage (HV) through a transformer.
+While, the dimensions of each network component can be different depending on its manufacturer, an estimate of the dimension ratios between the several components is displayed in Fig.~\ref{fig:space_requirements}. \begin{itemize} \item{\textbf{Wind collection}: collection point of the AC cables transferring power from the Offshore Wind Farm (OWF) to the EEH and AC infrastructure to raise the AC Medium Voltage (MV) from the OWF (32 kV, 66 kV or possibly 132 kV in the future) to High Voltage (HV) through a transformer.
 Additional elements that can be present in this building block are AC Pre-Insertion Resistor (AC-PIR), AC harmonic filters, and AC switchgear.
 According to~\cite{DTU}, the AC substation for the collection of the wind farm has a dimension of roughly 580 m\texorpdfstring{$^{2}$}{}, while the MV/HV transformer 128 m\texorpdfstring{$^{2}$}{} is 4.5 times smaller.} \item{\textbf{HVDC converter and cable}: VSC-MMC 525 kV converters are proposed to be the standard for offshore HVDC cables.
 These converters need the AC voltage to be in the range of 250-300~kV.
 An HV/HV transformer is therefore required to increase the AC voltage to the desired level.
-Additionally, the converter might require DC-PIR, DC braking system, DC reactor, and DC cable discharge devices depending on the project.
-The HVDC cables for offshore transmission in the future, based on TenneT's 2GW plan~\cite{Tennet_2GW}, are expected to have a DMR.
+Additionally, the converter might require DC-PIR~\cite{DC_PIR}, DC braking system~\cite{DC_BS}, DC reactor~\cite{DC_reactor}, and DC cable discharge~\cite{DC_discharge} devices depending on the project.
+The HVDC cables for offshore transmission in the future, based on TenneT's 2~GW plan~\cite{Tennet_2GW}, are expected to have a DMR.
 Furthermore, the converters are the largest electrical component.
 Depending on the manufacturer, their valve halls have dimensions of roughly 32~m~x~59~m~x~18~m for the 500~kV MMC base case and 25~m~x~45~x~12~m for the 100 kV MMC with parallel arms and MMCs in parallel~\cite{MMC_dimensions}.
 According to~\cite{DTU}, the whole converter occupies an area of roughly 2250 m\texorpdfstring{$^{2}$}{}, with the HV/HV transformer being 128 m\texorpdfstring{$^{2}$}{}.} \item{\textbf{AC substation and cable}: for installations close to shore such as the Princess Elisabeth energy island~\cite{ELIA_PEI}, AC cables can still be used to transfer the power onshore.
 Before the AC cable, the voltage from the OWF collection points needs to be increased to 220 kV with an MV/HV transformer which is estimated to have the same length and width as the HV/HV transformer~\cite{DTU}.
 The AC substation, mentioned previously in the section, has an estimated area of 580 m\texorpdfstring{$^{2}$}{}.
+As a comparison, existing AC 220~kV platforms in the Baltic and North Seas have a surface of 51~m~x~31~m (1581~m$^{2}$) and a height of 35~m for the Baltic Eagle 476~MW offshore wind farm~\cite{Baltic_eagle}, and a surface of 58~m~x~32~m (1856~m$^{2}$) and a height of 26~m for the 700~MW Borssele offshore wind farm~\cite{Borssele}.
 Examples of equipment in the AC substation are AC switchgear, AC harmonic filters, AC protections, and AC-PIR.} \item{\textbf{AC coupler}: AC coupling equipment is used to connect and disconnect part of the EEH via AC switchgear, similarly to what is shown on the left-hand side of Figure~\ref{fig:AC_DC_coupling}.